facelessuser/coloraide/docs/src/markdown/harmonies.md

 ### Monochromatic

-Monochromatic is probably the most straight forward color harmony.
-By specifying various tints and shades of a given hue, very pleasing palettes can be created.
+The monochromatic harmony pairs various tints and shades of a color together to create pleasing color schemes.

-ColorAide will do its best to select colors with sufficient contrast between them.
-The specified color will usually be in the middle, but in cases where the color is too close to black or white, it may be offset.

-Additionally, the monochromatic harmony is the only color harmony that will accept non-cylindrical color spaces as the target environment.

 ![Harmony Monochromatic](images/harmony-mono.png)

 ```playground
 HtmlSteps(Color('red').harmony('mono'))
 ```

+!!! note "Achromatic Colors"
+    Pure `#!color white` and `#!color black` will not be included in a monochromatic color harmony unless the color is achromatic.

 ### Complementary

 Complementary harmonies use a dyad of colors at opposite ends of the color wheel.